millix/millix-wallet/README.md

 ## License

-Copay is released under the MIT License.
+millix-wallet is released under the MIT License.
 Please refer to the [LICENSE](LICENSE) file that accompanies this project for more information including complete terms and conditions.